 There may be periods of poor weather during the Autumn and Spring terms.

-In the event of exceptional snowfall, where travelling to and from school is dangerous for families and staff or where the safety of the children in school is compromised, the school will notify Radio Kent, Heart FM and Bridge FM of any decision either to close the school during the day, or not to open in the morning.
+In the event of exceptional snowfall, where travelling to and from school is dangerous for families and staff or where the safety of the children in school is compromised.

-If the school is closed during the day, we would expect families to make arrangements for children to be collected as soon as possible; no child will be allowed to leave the site until collected.
+If the school closes during the working day, we would expect families to make arrangements for children to be collected as soon as possible; no child will be allowed to leave the site until collected by an adult.

 The text messaging service will be used to notify parents/carers if the school is closed because of bad weather.